 Process Explorer also has a powerful search capability that will quickly show you which processes have particular handles opened or DLLs loaded.
 The unique capabilities of Process Explorer make it useful for tracking down DLL-version problems or handle leaks, and provide insight into the way Windows and applications work.

 SterJo NetStalker is security software made specially for your PC protection.
 It will detect all connections to your computer, both authorized and unauthorized, and alert you for every new connection.
-It is kind of a free firewall – not a classic firewall as we know it, but rather a monitoring software, which will display details about all connections on your PC.
+It is kind of a free firewall – not a classic firewall as they know it, but rather a monitoring software, which will display details about all connections on your PC.

 Yet Another (remote) Process Monitor (YAPM) is a powerful application that allows you to view and manage your running tasks, processes, threads, modules…etc. and your services on a local or on a remote machine.
 YAPM offers lots of features to manipulate them, such as privilege management, memory management, a complete history of statistics, a dependency viewer… etc. It is the first and only open source software to offer all these features.
 In addition to all basic features available with the standard Windows Task Manager, YAPM offers lots of other useful features: